 The procession of the Magi

-This event, now in its 20th edition in the modern era, was instituted to tie in with the celebrations for the seventh centenary of the laying of the cathedral's foundation stone and the foundation of the Opera itself, reviving an ancient and glorious Florentine tradition from the 15th century by staging a historical cavalcade under the auspices of the Archdiocese and Cathedral Chapter in conjunction with the city authorities and with the participation of towns and villages in the province of Florence.
+This event was instituted to tie in with the celebrations for the seventh centenary of the laying of the cathedral's foundation stone and the foundation of the Opera itself, reviving an ancient and glorious Florentine tradition from the 15th century by staging a historical cavalcade under the auspices of the Archdiocese and Cathedral Chapter in conjunction with the city authorities and with the participation of towns and villages in the province of Florence.

 The solemn cavalcade, led by the Three Wise Men (or Magi) on horseback in sumptuous silk costumes inspired by Benozzo Gozzoli's frescoes in the Medici Palace Chapel, will comprise some 700 players, including representatives of the Florentine Republic.
 Leaving Piazza Pitti at two o'clock, the procession will wind its way through the streets of Florence, reaching Piazza Duomo at half past three.
 Here, after the players have taken their leave and the culverin has been fired, the Magi will place their gifts at the foot of the living crib.
 A speech by Franco Lucchesi, chairman of the Opera di Santa Maria del Fiore,will be followed by a reading of the passage in the Gospels recounting the story of the Magi and by a message of greeting from Cardinal Giuseppe Betori, the metropolitan archbishop of Florence.

 Representatives of some of the ethnic communities in Florence will be taking part in the procession in their traditional costumes this year for the third year running.